 Once the tiny curds appear, add two slices of cheese and the scallions.
 Continue scrambling until the mixture is light, fluffy and perfectly soft.
 Separate the eggs into two piles and rest another piece of cheese on each one.
 Set aside.

 Wipe the pan out again and add the remaining butter.

 Once the butter has melted, add the brioche buns and toast each one until golden brown.

 Remove the buns and assemble the egg slut sandwich.

 I just shared an instagram reel on how to do this if you'd like to see!

-Smear 1 tbsp of spicy mayo on the bottom bun then top with half of the cheesy scrambled eggs and half of the bacon.
+Smear 1 tablespoon of spicy mayo on the bottom bun then top with half of the cheesy scrambled eggs and half of the bacon.

-Smear another tbsp or so of the spicy mayo onto the top half of the bun and close the sandwich up.
+Smear another tablespoon or so of the spicy mayo onto the top half of the bun and close the sandwich up.

 Repeat the same process for the other half of the sandwich.

 It's super easy to switch things up and make this Eggslut sandwich your own.